Magnum (band): Reformation and renewal (2001–2016)

-Line-up changes and beyond (2017–present)
+Line-up changes, Tony Clarkin's death (2017–present)

 In December 2016, Mark Stanway left the band in the middle of a tour, due to what he called "irrevocable circumstances".
 He was replaced by West Midlands session musician Rick Benton, who made his first live appearance in Wolverhampton 2016.
 Benton was officially announced as a permanent member in January 2017.
 A few months later, due to conflicting schedules, former Paradise Lost drummer Lee Morris replaced Harry James as the band's drummer.
-With this new lineup, the band started recording their next album in February 2017.
+With this new line-up, the band started recording their next album in February 2017.
 Lost on the Road to Eternity was released in January 2018, and the band embarked on a tour, which resulted in the live album Live at the Symphony Hall in January 2019.

 On 25 June 2019, bassist Al Barrow announced his departure from the band due to his difficulties in spending much time away from his home in America.
 Dennis Ward (Pink Cream 69, Unisonic) was announced as the new member.
 The Serpent Rings, the band's 21st studio album, was released in January 2020.
 When asked about the future, Clarkin stated that Magnum had another two studio albums signed for with the record label, and that the band has no plan to retire.
 A tour had been scheduled for the spring, but it had to be postponed because of the COVID-19 pandemic.
 The band returned to the studio, and a remastered compilation album titled Dance of the Black Tattoo was released in January 2021.
 Their 22nd studio album, The Monster Roars, was released on 14 January 2022.

+On 9 January 2024, Magnum announced on their Facebook page that Clarkin had died peacefully on January 7 surrounded by family following a short illness.
+The previous month the band revealed that he was diagnosed with a rare spinal condition, which brought about the cancellation of their Spring 2024 tour.
+Here Comes the Rain, Magnum's 23rd studio album, was released five days after Clarkin's death and achieved chart positions unprecedented in the band's history.
+Two months after the release, Catley said that he could not carry on without Clarkin and that Magnum would disband.

+After spending much of the summer on tour with Avantasia, Catley announced in September that there would be a series of tribute shows for Clarkin in January 2025, titled A Passage in Time, A Tribute to Tony Clarkin.
+Brendon Riley, Clarkin's former guitar tech, was announced as the band's lead guitarist for the dates.
+A live recording from December 2022 was released in January 2025 as a live album titled Live At KK's Steel Mill.
+This is the last official live recording featuring Tony Clarkin.
+In September 2025, it was announced that the band would release a new studio album in 2026, based on unreleased songs written and performed by Clarkin.
+The songs had all been curated from the band's archive by Clarkin's daughter Dionne.